roosahoo/MakuHaku-database-UI/README.md

 API Request: The application sends a request to the API, which queries the database to find restaurants that match the city and selected dietary preferences.
 Displaying Results: The results are displayed on the web page, showing a list of matching restaurants with their details.
 Restaurant Details: Users can click on a restaurant to view more information about the menu, allergens, and pricing.

+## Project Limitations
+Due to the proprietary nature of the code used in the project, I cannot share the source code.